TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 77 - 9/11 (Tuesday)
 And more Project 6 today.
 So far I have removed all the hard coding and now have the books showing on the page.
 This is a difficult project.
 So many pieces that all work together.
 Hard to keep track of everything.

+### Day 78 - 9/12 (Wednesday)
+Still working on Project 6.
+Today I have the books showing, I can switch between Currently Reading, Want to Read and Read.
+So when I select one of those options, the book will move to the correct book shelf.
+Amazing!